 We want people to be able to stretch and grow.
 We don’t want employees, ourselves, or our businesses or organizations to stagnate.
 We all need to move out of our comfort zones.
 But if expectations are misaligned or overreaching, people will not know the satisfaction of success and leaders might become frustrated around missed expectations.
 If you want to explore a refreshing way to mutually determine goals and success measures read the article on Feedforward by Marshall Goldsmith (link is also below).

 Connecting with team members and having them participate in goal setting and success measures will require a degree of letting go, risk-taking, and trust on the part of leaders.
-Yet it will reap rewards in creativity, ownership,… Click To Tweet
+Yet it will reap rewards in creativity, ownership,… Share on XA sense of significance

 For most of us, our work is not just a job.
 We all like to know we are making a difference as well as a living.
 We might ask ourselves: Am I having an impact on my business, my organization, my community?
 Can I change the world?